-The Appointments and Remuneration Committee has verified the degree of compliance with the current policy for the selection of Directors and concluded its adaptation to the latest regulatory changes, as described in previous sections C.1.5 and C.1.6.
+The Appointments and Remuneration Committee has verified the degree of compliance with the current policy for the selection of Directors and has put it into practice, as described in previous sections C.1.5 and C.1.6.

-Regarding the appointment of new female Directors, the Commission has reiterated its commitment to comply with the objectives set forth in sections C.1.5 and C.1.6 above, which effectively materialised during 2018 in the proposal to formulate an increase in the composition of the Board of Directors through a new position of Independent Director, which must be filled with a candidate who meets the professional profile defined for that purpose.
-As a result, Rosa María García Piñeiro joined the Board in 2018.
+Regarding the appointment of new female Directors, the Commission has reiterated its commitment to comply with the objectives set forth in sections C.1.5 and C.1.6 above, which effectively materialised during 2019 in the appointment of two new female independent directors in 2019, Ms. Irene Hernández Álvarez and Ms. Amaia Gorostiza Tellería.